 Signature

 The signature is the header and payload (JWT claims set) encoded using the algorithm specified in the header.
-In our example above it would be the encoded header concatenated with the encoded JWT claims set encoded with the HMAC SHA-256 algorithm.
+In our example above it would be the encoded header concatenated with a period and the encoded JWT claims set hashed with the HMAC SHA-256 algorithm.